 What Is FINRA BrokerCheck?

-BrokerCheck is a free online database maintained by the Financial Industry Regulatory Authority (FINRA) that allows anyone to research the professional backgrounds of brokers, investment advisers, and brokerage firms.
+BrokerCheck is a free online database maintained by FINRA that allows anyone to research the professional backgrounds of brokers, investment advisers, and brokerage firms.
 The database draws information from the Central Registration Depository (CRD), where securities professionals must register and disclose their qualifications, employment history, and any disciplinary events.

-According to FINRA’s 2025 Industry Snapshot, there are currently 612,457 registered representatives across 2,840 broker-dealer firms in the United States as of the end of 2024.
-BrokerCheck provides public access to information about each of these professionals, including any customer complaints, regulatory sanctions, or criminal matters on their record.
+According to FINRA’s industry statistics, hundreds of thousands of registered representatives work across thousands of broker-dealer firms in the United States.
+BrokerCheck provides public access to information about these professionals, including customer complaints, regulatory sanctions, and criminal matters on their record.

 Individual Broker Reports